 Causing Merazhov's astonishment, even Sergei Ageyev of Novosibirsk's October District Prosecutor's Office admitted in his 14 May closing arguments that "the deed of which they are incriminated does not envisage any kind of extremist activity," according to the transcript of the imams' four-month trial.
 Seen by Forum 18, the transcript also contains no evidence that "Nurdzhular" exists (see below).

-The sentences against Merazhov and Odilov were handed down under Criminal Code, Article 282.2, Part 1 after a trial lasting three months.
+The sentences against Merazhov and Odilov were handed down under Criminal Code, Article 282.2, Part 1 ("Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity") after a trial lasting three months.
 They both lodged an appeal against their sentences on 5 June but have yet to hear when this will be considered, Merazhov told Forum 18.
 "But I will appeal at all levels – I don't agree because there is no proof."

 Despite repeated calls to Novosibirsk on 17 June, there was no response from either October District Magistrate Court No.7 - where Magistrate Anna Pozdnyakova handed down the verdict - or October District Public Prosecutor's Office.